NeexG/bright-tutor-documentation/README.md

 2. ² Loop back to earlier broadcast/shortlist if additional outreach needed.
 3. ³ Fast-forward to RESPONSE or FEEDBACK if demo/class already started (CRO discretion).
 4. ⁴ "Next Teacher" action: loops back to SHORTLISTED or SEND_DETAILS for new tutor selection.
-5. ⁵ During PAYMENT/RUNNING, if issues arise, collect additional feedback before advancing to COMPLETED.
+5. ⁵ During COMMISSION_RUNNING, if issues arise, collect additional feedback before advancing to COMPLETED.

 **Enforcement:** System shall enforce transition rules; CRO cannot advance unless:
 - Transition is ✅ in matrix.